-Sue: This is all very interesting but it’s just another idea being thrown into the pot at the very last moment.
-I don’t care anymore.
+Sue: This is all very interesting, I’m sure, but it’s just another idea that’s being thrown into the pot at the last moment.
+I really don’t care any more.

-The Doctor suggests that Fendelman was probably genetically prepared for this moment, but then again it could just be a coincidence.
+The Doctor believes Dr Fendelman was genetically prepared for this moment, although on the other hand, it could be a massive coincidence.

 Sue: For ****’s sake.
-The script hasn’t got the strength of its own convictions.
+Even the script hasn’t got the strength of its own convictions.

-The Doctor comes up with a plan.
-He gives Colby some instructions to perform and Leela gives the scientist a cheeky peck on the cheek.
+The Doctor comes up with a plan and Leela gives Colby a cheeky peck on the cheek.

 Sue: That’s completely wasted on him, pet.
 Still, nice rug.

-The Doctor and Leela head for the basement.
-They battle a Fendahleen with flasks full of salt.
+The Doctor and Leela head for the basement, where, armed with flasks of salt, they battle a Fendahleen.

 Sue: Tom Baker nearly took the camera out with that shot.
-It would have been a mercy killing.
+It would have been a mercy killing, I suppose.
 And how did one of these things kill that hitchhiker at the beginning?
-He was running like the clappers but this lot can barely move.
+He was running like the clappers and this lot can barely move.